Chinese Numbers — History, Fun Facts, and Cultural Meanings

 How can I get numerous doppelgangers, to appreciate the countless beauties of these plum trees.

 Special Numbers in Chinese Culture

-Besides numbers from one to ten, there are some other Chinese numbers with special cultural meanings.
+Besides numbers from one to ten, some other Chinese numbers have special cultural meanings.

 15: The age for women in ancient times to hold the Coming of Age Ceremony.